Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

 **Note:** Do not use the GitHub source .tar as it does not include all the required source files.
 Always use the appropriate Git tag with the associated submodules.

+**Note:** OBS will not run by default from within the build directory, throwing an error similar to "error while loading shared libraries: libobs-frontend-api.so.0: cannot open shared object file: No such file or directory".
+Use the portable mode options for running the binaries without doing a system install.

 # Debian-based build directions

 ## Option A: Automatic Debian builds